eneko/eneko.github.io/projects/99-swift-problems/index.md

 Solutions for these problems can be written in Swift by creating a Playground in Xcode.
-Classes and structures can be placed on the source files to keep the Playground clean.
+Classes and structures can be placed on the source files folder to keep the Playground clean.

 Another way, of course, is to crate an application for iOS, OS X or tvOS.
 From those, probably a command line application for OS X is the one that would make more sense.

-You can also create plain Swift files and use `swift` or `swiftc` on the terminal to run the code.
+You can also create Swift files without an Xcode project and use `swift` or `swiftc` on the terminal to run the code.
 Use `swift build` if you have Swift 2.2 installed.

 * * *